So you want to trade stocks but don’t know when the markets open?

 And your location is also important when it comes to the opening hours of your country’s Stock Market!

-Some stock exchanges in Asia stop for a lunch break, while others Europe and Oceania don’t.
+Some stock exchanges in Asia stop for a lunch break, while others in Europe and Oceania don’t.

 Stock exchanges are also normally closed on public holidays, which may differ for countries around the world.